Winter in France is often considered the least popular season for tourism in the country.

 According to art historian Erwin Panofsky (1892-1968), the first wintry scene ever depicted in the history of painting dates from the 1410s.

 It is part of the most famous French Gothic manuscript illumination Les Très Riches Heures du Duc de Berry.
-The collection is possibly the best surviving example of the kind.
+The collection is possibly the best surviving example of its kind.
 The book is on display at the Musée Condé, Chantilly.

 Between the 16th and 18th centuries, Europe underwent a Little Ice Age.
 Many factors could explain this climate change: volcanic ash blocking solar radiation, cyclical lows in solar radiation, changes in the ocean circulation, variations in Earth’s orbit and axial tilt…